NCAR/S2S-Climate-Forecasts-for-Watersheds/scripts/nmme_scripts/hcst_scripts/ReadMe.md

 # Scripts for processing NMME hindcasts (runas hydrofcst)
-   - NOTE: edited process to allow for downloading files from IRI (mainly so we could get new NASA hindcasts).
+ NOTE: Edited process to allow for downloading files from IRI (mainly so we could get new NASA hindcasts).
 This process hasnt been tested with other NMME models.

 1. Preliminary download and data aggregation
    - dwnld_nmme_hcsts_iri.csh